We’re all here because we want to win some cash from betting on horses, right?! Or attempt a win.

 The last day of Cheltenham 2017.
 The County Hurdle.
 The horse in question was sitting at the head of the weights – Arctic Fire.

-Nearly 2 years before, Nick Mordin had written words to the effect of” I think this horse needs a big field to run through and could be seriously classy when he gets it.’’
+Nearly two years before, Nick Mordin had written words to the effect of” I think this horse needs a big field to run through and could be seriously classy when he gets it.”

-So Arctic Fire had subsequently proved he was close to champion hurdle class in a smallish field Champion.
+So Arctic Fire had subsequently proved he was close to Champion Hurdle class in a smallish field Champion.

-Arctic Fire won it by a few inches, beating another high class horse in L’Ami Serge.
-You might want to take note here of Ozzie The Oscar who finished third.
+Arctic Fire won it by a few inches, beating another high-class horse in L’Ami Serge.
+You might want to take note here of Ozzie The Oscar, who finished third.
 Now chasing, it could be that a fast run 2m handicap chase will be right up his street.
 Maybe the Grand Annual this year or next?

-Bottom line – keep an eye open for horses hitting their perfect conditions who’ve shown strong capability of winning in that class of race before, and remember there could be a long wait between drinks.
+Bottom line – keep an eye open for horses hitting their perfect conditions who’ve shown the strong capability of winning in that class of race before, and remember there could be a long wait between drinks.

-3. Know your sires
+Know your sires

 So how do we make use of this from the perspective of finding potential long priced winners?

 Anyone can tell you to back every Galileo offspring that runs at x distance, is trained by x, in x class of race etc. And you may well get a few winners.
-In the vast majority of cases though they won’t be at hefty odds
+In the vast majority of cases, though, they won’t be at hefty odds.

 How to do that?

-If you’re using the same sources of information as everyone else, sure you’ll get some winners.
+If you’re using the same sources of information as everyone else, sure, you’ll get some winners.

 So if you take notice of which sires can produce unexpected winners of certain types of races, there is a chance that a similar sired horse might be able to run unexpectedly well.

 Landing a big winner this way will give you a glow that will last a long time.
-There’s not much better feeling than being in a minority (of one sometimes!) that lands a winner that no one else expected.
+There’s not a much better feeling than being in a minority (of one sometimes!) that lands a winner that no one else expected.

 Anyone who bets needs to accept this.
 The best you can do is just not get involved at all if the thought of losers hurts or if you’re potentially prone to addiction, keep stakes well within your comfort zone, and/or make sure you learn from losing experiences and find the positives.

-Have fun trying, and be careful.
+Have fun trying, make sure you’re a responsible gambler and be careful.